tupl-tufts/rdl/README.md

 +  Object, so its class methods become Object's instance methods.

 * Better story for different types for different Ruby versions.

+* Better query facility (more kinds of searches).
+Contract queries?

+* Write documentation on: Raw Contracts and Types, RDL Configuration, Code Overview